 Need even more free things to do in Brisbane for families?
 Then take the kids to the Cube at the Queensland University of Technology, one of the best Brisbane attractions for kids.
 The Cube is one of the world’s largest digital interactive learning and display spaces.
 The interactive display screens are situated across two storeys of the centre, and like a cube, there are 6 different touch screens for the kids to explore.

 I am not going to lie; I found some of the display screens confusing and difficult to work out – but I am sure a smart little primary school aged child could quickly figure it out.
 Myla and I really enjoyed the Dino Zoo screen where life sized dinosaurs roamed as well as various dinosaur themed games.

 What is on the screens changes regularly; you can check what is on here.
 There are plenty of seats surrounding the screens, great for parents to have some quiet time whilst the kids are engrossed in the displays.
-There is also a good food court just outside the building and down a set of stairs.
+It’s also one of the great Brisbane things to do with kids when it’s raining as it’s all undercover.
+And if you need food, there is also a good food court just outside the building and down a set of stairs.

 Location: 2 George Street in the Science and Engineering Building (Level 4, P Block) at Gardens Point campus.